jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/files.md

 ## input_file

-The path to the `URLs.txt` file you want to use for the config.
+The path to the text file containing the URLs you want to download.
+Each line should be a single URL.

+You can also use `html` code.
+Cyberdrop-DL will parse all the links on the HTML

 ## download_folder

-The path to the location you want Cyberdrop-DL to download files to.
+The path to folder you want Cyberdrop-DL to download files to.